Zacks Investment Research Lowers North American Construction Group (NYSE:NOA) to Hold

-Zacks Investment Research downgraded shares of North American Construction Group (NYSE:NOA) (TSE:NOA) from a buy rating to a hold rating in a research note published on Tuesday, Zacks.com reports.
+Zacks Investment Research cut shares of North American Construction Group (NYSE:NOA) (TSE:NOA) from a buy rating to a hold rating in a research report sent to investors on Wednesday morning, Zacks.com reports.

 According to Zacks, “North American Construction Group Ltd. provides heavy construction and mining services primarily in Canada.
 It offers services to large oil, natural gas and resource companies.
 American Construction Group Ltd, formerly known as North American Energy Partners Inc., is based in Alberta, United States. “

-Several other brokerages also recently issued reports on NOA.
-Maxim Group upped their price target on shares of North American Construction Group from C$25.00 to C$27.00 and gave the company an outperform rating in a report on Friday, October 29th.
-Pi Financial reaffirmed a buy rating and issued a C$26.00 price target on shares of North American Construction Group in a report on Thursday, October 21st.
-Canaccord Genuity upped their price target on shares of North American Construction Group from C$25.00 to C$28.00 and gave the company a buy rating in a report on Thursday, October 21st.
-Raymond James upped their price target on shares of North American Construction Group from C$24.00 to C$26.50 and gave the company an outperform rating in a report on Thursday, October 28th.
-Finally, TD Securities raised shares of North American Construction Group from a hold rating to a buy rating and upped their price target for the company from $23.00 to $25.00 in a report on Thursday, December 9th.
-Nine investment analysts have rated the stock with a buy rating, According to MarketBeat.com, the company presently has an average rating of Buy and an average price target of $24.69.
+Several other equities research analysts also recently commented on NOA.
+Canaccord Genuity lifted their price objective on shares of North American Construction Group from C$25.00 to C$28.00 and gave the stock a buy rating in a research note on Thursday, October 21st.
+Pi Financial reaffirmed a buy rating and issued a C$26.00 price objective on shares of North American Construction Group in a report on Thursday, October 21st.
+Raymond James boosted their target price on shares of North American Construction Group from C$24.00 to C$26.50 and gave the stock an outperform rating in a research note on Thursday, October 28th.
+Maxim Group boosted their target price on shares of North American Construction Group from C$25.00 to C$27.00 and gave the stock an outperform rating in a research note on Friday, October 29th.
+Finally, TD Securities raised shares of North American Construction Group from a hold rating to a buy rating and boosted their target price for the stock from $23.00 to $25.00 in a research note on Thursday, December 9th.
+One investment analyst has rated the stock with a hold rating and eight have assigned a buy rating to the stock.
+According to data from MarketBeat, the company has an average rating of Buy and a consensus target price of $24.69.

-North American Construction Group (NYSE:NOA) (TSE:NOA) last released its quarterly earnings data on Tuesday, October 26th.
-The oil and gas company reported $0.50 EPS for the quarter, topping analysts’ consensus estimates of $0.38 by $0.12.
-The firm had revenue of $131.81 million for the quarter, compared to the consensus estimate of $129.20 million.
+North American Construction Group (NYSE:NOA) (TSE:NOA) last issued its quarterly earnings data on Tuesday, October 26th.
+The oil and gas company reported $0.50 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.38 by $0.12.
 North American Construction Group had a net margin of 7.51% and a return on equity of 20.60%.
-During the same quarter in the previous year, the firm earned $0.20 earnings per share.
-On average, equities research analysts expect that North American Construction Group will post 1.41 earnings per share for the current year.
+The company had revenue of $131.81 million for the quarter, compared to analyst estimates of $129.20 million.
+During the same period last year, the company posted $0.20 earnings per share.
+Equities research analysts predict that North American Construction Group will post 1.49 EPS for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, January 7th.
-Stockholders of record on Tuesday, November 30th will be given a $0.031 dividend.
-This represents a $0.12 dividend on an annualized basis and a dividend yield of 0.89%.
-The ex-dividend date is Monday, November 29th.
-North American Construction Group’s dividend payout ratio is presently 11.21%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, January 7th.
+Shareholders of record on Tuesday, November 30th will be issued a dividend of $0.031 per share.
+The ex-dividend date of this dividend is Monday, November 29th.
+This represents a $0.12 dividend on an annualized basis and a yield of 0.86%.
+North American Construction Group’s dividend payout ratio (DPR) is presently 11.21%.

 About North American Construction Group